mmalates/diabloCC/README.md

   * The model uses the previous year for forecasting, differenced on the data 2 years prior.

-  * Using the previous 4 years for validation, the performs with an RMSE of 535 rounds.
+  * Using the previous 4 years for validation, the performs with a mean RMSE of 535 rounds.

   * Forecasting to next year (2017-09 through 2018-08) the model predicts 22,221 rounds will be played.